Forms (Health and Insurance)

 Third in a three-course series designed to facilitate professional growth.
 The course will include issues related to populations across the lifespan in sports medicine and a multifaceted developmental assessment of progression in identified foundational development areas.
 Students will be expected to exhibit intermediate behaviors for progression to the next level.

 An introduction to advanced studies and techniques.
 Students will review appropriate theories and practice skills and techniques related to one or more of the athletic training practice domains.
 Topic areas will be offered on a rotating basis and typically include an emphasis on either evaluation, rehabilitation, or therapeutic modalities.

 An introduction to the US healthcare system and principles of demonstrating value in healthcare.
 Students will learn foundational principles, financial operations, and strategies to innovate and create new applications in healthcare.
 The course will culminate in students devising a business plan for a mock organization or venture.

 The student will prepare a complete thesis project.
 The student will collect data then analyze and formulate data supported conclusions.
 They will then produce a manuscript and meet college requirements for a thesis.
 Students have the option of selecting 7888 or 7980.
 This option is best suited for those electing to focus on doctoral studies and a career as a researcher.
-Prerequisites: ATR 7002 and a completed, approved IRB application.
+Prerequisites also include an approved IRB (Institutional Review Board) application.